DebritB/NewsRAG/README.md

+# App Guide: How to Use NewsRAG

+When you open NewsRAG, you'll see a clean dashboard with all the latest news highlights.
+Here's how to explore and use the app:

+## Navigation
+- **Top Left Arrow:** Click the arrow in the top left corner to open the sidebar.
+This is your main navigation for switching views.

+- **Sidebar Drop-down:** You'll find a drop-down menu with three options:
+	- **News:** Shows all news stories, grouped by category.
+Browse headlines, sources, and authors.
+Breaking news is highlighted at the top.
+	- **Atlas Dashboard:** Displays live charts and stats about the news database.
+You can see trends, counts, and other visual summaries.
+	- **Chat:** Opens the chatbot.
+Type any question about the latest news and get instant answers from the AI assistant.

+## News View
+- Browse news by category using the tabs at the top.
+- Each tab shows stories for that category.
+Breaking news appears first, followed by other articles.
+- For each story, you can see the headline, source, frequency (how many sources reported it), and author.

+## Atlas Dashboard View
+- See live charts and stats about the news collection.
+- Use this view to explore trends, counts, and other visual summaries of the news data.

+## Chat View
+- Ask questions about the news using the chatbot.
+- Type your question in the box at the bottom and press Enter.
+- The AI assistant will reply with answers based on the latest news stories.
+- Previous chat messages are shown above, so you can follow the conversation.

+---
 # NewsRAG – AI-Powered News Aggregation & Chatbot

 NewsRAG is a serverless, production-grade news aggregation system for Australian news, featuring AI-powered categorization, deduplication, vector search, and a Retrieval-Augmented Generation (RAG) chatbot.
 It leverages AWS Lambda, Step Functions, MongoDB Atlas, and Amazon Bedrock for scalable, low-cost operation.